yamautomate/ShellGPT/README.md

 ### "file | " command
 Using the "file |" command, you can tell the ChatBot to parse a local file and use it within the prompt.
 That way you can ask it questions about a local pdf, csv, json or txt file.

-In the example below we ask it to summarize the content of the file "test.txt":
+In the example below we ask it to summarize the content of the file "test.txt" (Contains some PowerShell code):

 ```
 ShellGPT @ 03/30/2023 20:14:34 | Your query for ChatGPT or commands for ShellGPT: file | test.txt | Summarize this: